MarteXcoin-documentation/Documentation/introduction/features.rst

   difficulty re-targeting with smoother transitions.
 It also fixes issues with various architectures that had different levels of floating-point accuracy through the use of integers.

+- MarteXcoin uses the same system adopted in the DASH.

 .. _emission-rate: